 1. This is individual pies tried, not kinds of pies tried.
 Why distinct-pies-tried?
 I think it gets best at the heart of the matter of what we care about.
 Better than slices, since it is easy to eat multiple slices in one sitting.
 Better than volumes of entire pie consumer, since pies are meant to be shared.
 I considered days-where-pie-was-eaten, but most pies at home are picked at over a long period.
 Cumulatively, I think I have eaten much more than ten slices of pie, on more than ten days, but much less than ten pies-volumes of pie.

-2. Theoretically, retention is often log-normal, the limit distribution of multiplying random variables.
+2. Retention is often log-normal, the limit distribution of multiplying random variables.